 - Latent Growth Models as Structural Equation Models

 This course is targeted at researchers and PhD students from social, health, and physical sciences with a working knowledge of regression.
 A review of fundamental concepts before the Mplus course will greatly enhance uptake for those who are rusty with basic concepts such as variances, covariances, regression, and hypothesis testing.
 A brief introduction to these topics will be given at the start of the course, but there are many free online resources for studying them, including YouTube videos.

 Dr. Michael Zyphur

-The last Mplus course taught by Michael Zyphur was attended by 120 people from around the globe.
+The last Mplus course taught by Michael Zyphur was attended by roughly 100 people from around the globe.
 Average participant ratings were 4.8/5 on a questionnaire assessing the overall quality of the course.
-Example comments are as follows:
+Example comments from participants are as follows: